Lakeside Shopping Centre

-Lakeside Shopping Centre (commonly referred to as Lakeside) is a large out-of-town shopping centre located in West Thurrock, Essex just beyond the eastern boundary of Greater London.
+Lakeside Shopping Centre (commonly known as Lakeside) is a large out-of-town shopping centre located in West Thurrock, Essex just beyond the eastern boundary of Greater London.
 It was constructed on the site of a former chalk quarry.
 The first tenants moved into the complex in 1988 and it was completed in 1990, being opened on 25 October of that year by Princess Alexandra of Kent, Marcus Bradford and Angus Ogilvy.
 New spaces in the red car park were added as recently as October 2019.

 The shopping centre, in addition to the retail parks, forms one of the largest shopping areas in a single location within Europe, with almost 2600000 sqft of retail space on a site of 200 acre.
 The community of Chafford Hundred has grown to the east of the centre since its opening.
-Its main rival is the Bluewater Shopping Centre in Greenhithe, Kent, just across the River Thames.
+Its main rival is the Bluewater Shopping Centre within Western Quarry in Greenhithe, Kent, just across the River Thames.

 The centre was rebranded as Intu Lakeside in 2013, following the renaming of parent Capital Shopping Centres as Intu.

 The centre was sold in 2020, after Intu went into administration.
 In November 2020, Lakeside was taken over by Savills and was renamed Lakeside Shopping Centre.

 Lakeside has been described as being Thurrock's "de facto town centre".
 Thurrock Council wants to make it a "regional town centre", with plans to build new shops, facilities and 3,000 homes.
 A road linking it to the nearby Lakeside Basin will also be built.

 On 7 July 2024, a fire occurred there.

 Main shopping centre

 The shopping centre is the eleventh largest in Britain with 1434000 sqft available as retail floorspace - the MetroCentre in Gateshead, after its expansion in 2004, is the largest.
-There are over 250 shops (including the anchor stores of JD Sports (from Autumn 2025), Next, Marks & Spencer and Primark), 50 cafes and restaurants, and a 26 acre lake named Alexandra Lake with a PADI certified diving school complex.
+There are over 250 shops (including the anchor stores of JD Sports, Next, Marks & Spencer and Primark), 50 cafes and restaurants, and a 26 acre lake named Alexandra Lake with a PADI certified diving school complex (now an Aqua Park).
 Lakeside has on average 500,000 visitors per week.

 It is currently open on weekdays from 10:00 to 21:00, and on Saturday from 09:00 to 21:00, and Sunday from 11:00 to 17:00.

 Following Intu Properties plc entering administration in June 2020, a subsidiary of the company called Intu SGS received funding to take full control of the centre along with Braehead, Victoria Centre and Intu Watford.
 The transfer from Intu to Intu SGS is expected to take place by the end of 2020, and will involve Global Mutual becoming asset manager of the centres and Savills serving as property manager.